 who watches waves?

-Sydney – twenty miles up and twenty miles down – is usually an unhappy place to surf because surfers are the masters of imposed stress upon each other.
-From the carpark at dawn to the RSL on Friday nights and if the Dogs are playing at home, then the ground they play on.
+Sydney is usually an unhappy place to surf because surfers are the masters of subjecting stress upon each other.
+From the carpark at dawn to the RSL on Friday nights and if the Dogs are playing at home then the ground they play on.

 Not that surfers impose this stress upon their blood brothers, it’s you and me who wear it.
 But we still sit inside them; it help lifts the gloom.